Could a Triple-Drug cocktail prevent multiple myeloma?

 Summary

-This study tested a combination of three drugs (carfilzomib, lenalidomide, and dexamethasone) in 55 people with high-risk smoldering multiple myeloma, a condition that often leads to active myeloma.
-The goal was to see if early treatment could reduce or eliminate cancer cells in the bone marrow.
-Participants received eight cycles of the three drugs, followed by up to 12 cycles of lenalidomide alone if their disease did not worsen.
+This phase 2 pilot study tested a combination of three drugs—carfilzomib, lenalidomide, and dexamethasone—in 55 people with high-risk smoldering multiple myeloma, a condition that often leads to active myeloma.
+The goal was to see if the treatment could eliminate signs of the disease in the bone marrow (minimal residual disease) and delay progression.
+Participants received eight 28-day cycles of all three drugs, followed by up to 12 more cycles of lenalidomide alone if their disease did not worsen.

 Disclaimer